Color--Phase Separation for Mixed Random Operators in Two-Speed Stochastic Klein--Gordon Systems: The resonant cubic symbols: colored Wick algebra and phase estimates

-Thus \(|\widetilde H|^2\leq \frac12|H(a,r,b)|^2+\frac12|H(r,a,b)|^2\), and the second contribution is reduced to the first by exchanging the dummy variables \(a\) and \(r\).
-Summing over all Fourier and time variables gives \eqref{C:thirdKernelNorm}.
-For cutoff differences, write the difference of kernels and apply the same argument term by term. \end{proof}
+The color-one symmetrization is controlled by Lemma~\ref{lem:C-finite-overlap-sym}.
+Since the finite set of comparable resonant cutoffs only changes the fixed Littlewood--Paley constants, summing over all Fourier and time variables gives \eqref{C:third-kernel-norm}.
+Cutoff differences are handled by expanding the difference of the finite-cutoff kernels and applying the same finite-overlap bound term by term. \end{proof}